Karthikkannan-AI/EDGE-AI-powered-Chips-Packet-Classifier/README.md

 ## About the Project ##

-In this EDGE AI demonstration  project, we have showcased a real-world use case of Real-time Image classification of Chips Packets.
+In this EDGE AI demonstration  project, we have showcased a real-world use case of Real-time Image classification of Chips Packet.

-We have trained a Deep Learning-based Classification model to identify different types and makes of Chips Packets
+We have trained a Deep Learning-based Classification model to identify different types and makes of Chips Packets.

 The Deep Learning Model is deployed in Edge Device (Google Coral) for Real-time Inference.

-This Demo Project is done to showcase the capabilities of Computer Vision in Industry 4.0
+This Demo Project is done to showcase the capabilities of Computer Vision in Industry 4.0.

 ### AI on the Edge ###